10-Q 1 cvm_10q.htm FORM 10-Q cvm_10q.htm

 What is Multikine and who is it for?
 Multikine is a biological medicinal immunotherapy comprised of a mixture of natural cytokines and small biological molecules.
 Multikine is injected around the tumor and adjacent lymph nodes for three weeks as a first-line treatment before the standard of care (SOC), which is surgery followed by either radiotherapy or chemoradiotherapy.
 Multikine’s rationale for use is to incite a locoregional immune response against the tumor before the local immune system has been compromised by the standard of care and/or disease progression.

-The Multikine target population is treatment-naïve adult patients with resectable locally advanced primary squamous cell carcinoma of the head and neck (SCCHN) in the oral cavity or soft palate and who have:
+The Multikine target population is not yet treated adult patients with resectable locally advanced primary squamous cell carcinoma of the head and neck (SCCHN) in the oral cavity and who have:

 ·